Interurban

 Outside of the US, other countries built large networks of high-speed electric tramways that survive today.
 Notable systems exist in the Low Countries, Poland, and Japan, where populations are densely packed around large conurbations such as the Randstad, Upper Silesia, Greater Tokyo Area, and Keihanshin.
 Switzerland, particularly, has a large network of mountain narrow-gauge interurban lines.

 In addition, since the early 21st century many tram-train lines are being built, especially in France and Germany but also elsewhere in the world.
 These can be regarded as interurbans since they run on the streets, like trams, when in cities, while out of them they either share existing railway lines or use lines that were abandoned by the railway companies.

 The Keihan Keishin Line is a Japanese interurban.

 Definition

 Postcard of electric trolley-powered streetcars in Richmond, Virginia, in 1923, two generations after Frank J. Sprague successfully demonstrated his new system on the hills in 1888.
 The intersection shown is at 8th & Broad streets.

 The term interurban was coined by Charles L. Henry, a state senator in Indiana.
 The Latin, inter urbes, means "between cities".
 The interurban fit on a continuum between urban street railways and full-fledged railroads.
-George W. Hilton and John F. Due identified four characteristics of an interurban:
+George W. Hilton and John F. Due, looking back on the interurbans in 1960, identified four characteristics of an interurban: